Whats included in every custom wedding invitation design?

 Step 2.
 Sign quote and contract

-Using the answers from your questionnaire and the details I have learned about what your dream paper ensembles entails I will create a custom quote that includes all your paper details, calligraphy and artwork.
+Using the answers from your questionnaire, I will create a custom quote that includes all your paper details, calligraphy and artwork.
 My pricing is inclusive of all artwork and supplies needed so you need not worry about additional surprise costs down the road.
 On average my couples invest $1,500 for a quantity of 100 flat printed paper ensembles with 3 pieces, this includes the invitation, RSVP card, an additional enclosure card and outer envelopes with liners and addressing services.
 Once your contract and deposit is received it’s on to step 3!
 Now would also be a great time to gather all the info you will want on your wedding invitations!
 I've made a great blog entry just for you my love all about how to write your wedding invitations that you can read by following the link!

 Step 3.
 Sketching your invitation ensemble